anubha820/DinnerTime/README.md

 <snippet>
   <content>
 # DinnerTime
-This is the project for Columbia University COMSE6998 Fall 2016, by Marshall Van Loon, Anubha Bhargava, Patrick Cao, Zoltan Onodi-Szucs.

 <b>Description: </b>
-We propose an application hosted on cloud services that infers the ambiance and styles of restaurants based off of user-uploaded images.
+This is an application hosted cloud services that infers the ambiance and styles of restaurants based off of user-uploaded images.
 Our algorithm will process images on Amazon EC2 instances pre-trained with a convolutional neural network and return the style.
 The result will provide users with additional information that will aid them in selecting the right restaurant.

 <b>Division of Work:</b>
 * Anubha Bhargava - mobile application